• Cake

 Make the Peppermint Mocha Cake

-• Preheat the oven to 350ĀŗF and prepare three 6-inch or two 8-inch cake pans by spraying the sides with cooking spray and fitting the bottoms with a wax paper or parchment cake circle.Ā
+• Preheat the oven to 350ºF (177ºC) and prepare three 6-inch or two 8-inch or 9-inch cake pans by spraying the sides with baking spray and fitting the bottoms with a parchment cake circle.

-• Place all of the dry ingredients into the bowl of a stand mixer and stir on low for 30 seconds to fully combine them.
-Add the vegetable oil, eggs, vanilla, peppermint, and buttermilk and mix on low until just combined.
-With the mixer still on low, add the hot coffee in a slow stream, then turn the mixer to medium and beat until smooth, about 2 minutes.
-The batter will be very thin.Ā
+• Place all of the dry ingredients into a large bowl and whisk by hand to combine them.
+Add the vegetable oil, eggs, vanilla, peppermint, and buttermilk and whisk together until combined.
+Add the hot coffee in a slow stream, then whisk until combined and smooth.
+The batter will be very thin.

-• Pour into prepared cake pans no more than 2/3 full and bake for 40-45 minutes, until a wooden toothpick inserted comes out clean.
+• Pour evenly into the prepared cake pans and bake for 32-36 minutes, until a toothpick inserted comes out clean.
 Cool completely before frosting.

 Make the Coffee Buttercream